computer-science-one/cs101-book/README.md

 > Ruby is...
 A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

-I believe that Ruby is an attractive language choice for beginning and expert programmers alike.
+I believe that Ruby is an attractive language choice for both beginning and expert programmers alike.